 Career and Technical Education (CTE) programs in CISD empower learners to explore their passions, plan for post-secondary opportunities, and impact the world.

 Coppell ISD has a wide variety of career elective offerings ideal for learners who would like to explore future career fields or specialty programs of study.
-In 2013-2014, the Coppell Academies at CHS will offer specialized courses in the areas of health science, education, media and communications, and engineering.
+In 2014-2015, the Coppell Academies at CHS will offer specialized courses in the areas of health science, education, media and communications, and engineering.
 Other career-related courses include photography, yearbook, newspaper, digital graphics, marketing, business, and computer science.
 New Tech High @ Coppell offers courses in virtual business, digital graphics and animation, photography, global business, entrepreneurship, and video production.
 Learners also have career elective options at each of the three middle schools in CISD.
-Middle school electives include Exploring Careers, Intro to Media, and Business Information Management.
+Middle school offerings include: iExplore (Endorsement Explorations), Media A & B, and Yearbook A & B.

 All CISD middle school and high school learners are encouraged to work with their counselors to identify courses related to learner areas of interest and passion.
 CISD also takes steps to assure that lack of English language skills will not be a barrier to admission and participation in all educational and career programs.